deepanshicbg/PEXMap/README.md

 - **Matched MS/MS peptide derived k-mers**  = Number of unique MS/MS peptide derived k-mers that could match the k-mers in the reference database (In our case, k=8, Reference database is: octamerDB)

 ---
+## Prerequisites

+This tool requires Python 3 (version 3.8 or higher recommended).
+Ensure that Python is installed and accessible from the command line.

+---
 ## Installation

 Clone the repository: